Leslie Housden

-Dr. Leslie George Housden (30 October 1894 – 19 December 1963) OBE was an English medical doctor who specialised in child welfare, he also represented the United Kingdom in the Men's marathon at the 1920 Summer Olympics, held in Antwerp.
+Dr. Leslie George Housden OBE (30 October 1894 – 19 December 1963) was an English medical doctor who specialised in child welfare, he also represented the United Kingdom in the Men's marathon at the 1920 Summer Olympics, held in Antwerp.

 Early life

 Housden was born in 1894 in Bromley, Kent and was educated at The King's School, Canterbury from 1908 to 1911.
 He qualified as a doctor at Guy's Hospital.
 At the 1920 Summer Olympics Housden came 31st in the Men's marathon at a time of 3'14:25.0, 40 minutes behind the winner.

 Medical

 Housden was an honorary medical advisor to the Save the Children Fund and from 1948 to 1955 was an advisor to the Ministry of Health on parentcraft.
 In 1944 he was appointed an Officer of the Order of the British Empire for services to child welfare.

 Family

 Housden had married Esther Boyt in 1926 and they had four children, a daughter Biddy died aged 16 on 9 August 1944.